icsga/Yazz/doc/manual.md

 * **"<MarkerId>** adds a marker at the selected parameter.
 MarkerId can be any valid ASCII character.
 * **'<MarkerId>** goes to the selected marker if it has been defined.
+* **/** creates a new modulator with the current parameter as target, activates it and sets the command line to the modulation source selection.

 ## Assigning MIDI controllers